yatendraFG/Calc/README.md

 Define Click function
-Create entry field and define geometry
+Create an entry field and define the geometry
-All scientific button list using list method
+All scientific button lists using the list method
 Use for loop on button
-Increase row value by pluse equal to show all buttons Use get method to take value in the enteryfiled
-Use delete function to delete the enteryfiled value Use math function for scientific calculation
+Increase row value by plus equal to show all buttons Use the get method to take value in the entry field Use the delete function to delete the entry filed value Use math function for scientific calculation
-Use eval function to evaluate the mathematical operation Delete function to delete the value from entry field Insert function to insert the value in answer variable Grid method to pack the button and entry value
+Use an eval function to evaluate the mathematical operation Delete function to delete the value from the entry field Insert function to insert the value in the answer variable Grid method to pack the button and entry value